urnest/urnest/README.py.rst

 * useful functionality that is hard to use incorrectly
 * 100% test coverage

+(see the bottom of this readme for release history)

 `xju.newtype <xju/newtype.py>`_ - static and dynamic distinct int, float and str types

 * unlike typing.NewType the new types are compatible with isinstance, so you